sajanrajdev/aTricrypto-Polygon-Curve-Strategy/README.md

 ## Installation and Setup

-1. Use this code by clicking on Use This Template

-2. Download the code with ```git clone URL_FROM_GITHUB```
+1. Download the code with ```git clone URL_FROM_GITHUB```

-3. [Install Brownie](https://eth-brownie.readthedocs.io/en/stable/install.html) & [Ganache-CLI](https://github.com/trufflesuite/ganache-cli), if you haven't already.
+2. [Install Brownie](https://eth-brownie.readthedocs.io/en/stable/install.html) & [Ganache-CLI](https://github.com/trufflesuite/ganache-cli), if you haven't already.

-4. Copy the `.env.example` file, and rename it to `.env`
+3. Copy the `.env.example` file, and rename it to `.env`

-5. Sign up for [Infura](https://infura.io/) and generate an API key.
+4. Sign up for [Infura](https://infura.io/) and generate an API key.
 Store it in the `WEB3_INFURA_PROJECT_ID` environment variable.

-6. Sign up for [Etherscan](www.etherscan.io) and generate an API key.
+5. Sign up for [Etherscan](www.etherscan.io) and generate an API key.
 This is required for fetching source codes of the mainnet contracts we will be interacting with.
 Store the API key in the `ETHERSCAN_TOKEN` environment variable.

-7. Install the dependencies in the package
+6. Install the dependencies in the package
 ```
 ## Javascript dependencies
 npm i